DanVi007/vipps-mobile-pay-case-1/README.md

 I have decided to use a go backend and a react frontend.

-## To run the project
+## To build run the project
-The entire project is dockerized so to run simple type:
+The entire project is dockerized so to build simply type:
 ```bash
 docker compose up
 ```